 In 2015 Pico joined renowned architecture firm Bjarke Ingles Group in New York City to design the concept of the multi-media Elysium Memorial for Guy Laliberte, founder of Cirque du Soleill.
 Elysium was designed as a double spiral projected on a sphere which along its paths contained thousands of digital vessels representing the unique yet parallel stories of peoples lives - A mix between a library, a museum and a collective consciousness of humanity.

 Subsequently at BIG, Pico led the canopy geometry for Google’s new headquarters in Mountain View CA. This consisted on working closely with engineering consultants to parametrically solve the double curvature of the 370,000sf surfaces for Google's enclosure in terms of structure, drainage, daylighting and energy consumption.

 With a strong passion for the Performing Arts, and desire to combine architectural design with new technologies, Pico began to research the use of real-time digital content, ambisonics, interactive sensors and gaming for this space.
-In 2017 she joined the Art-Technology residency at the New Museum in New York City and launched PiiCO Creative Partners, an architecture & multimedia production studio that envisions the future of cultural and entertainment spaces - Ultimately a place that combines her curiosities in design, technology and innovation for the fascinating world of live performance.
+In 2017 she joined the Art-Technology residency at the New Museum in New York City and launched PiiCO Creative, an architecture & multimedia production studio that envisions the future of cultural and entertainment spaces - Ultimately a place that combines her curiosities in architectural and virtual design, technology and innovation for a fascinating blend of arts & entertainment.

 As a young visionary creative, PIICO is excited to be growing its team, and always open to working with other passionate architects, designers, technologists and engineers, with projects currently in New York, Los Angeles, Tokyo, Sydney, Dubai and China.